coveooss/connectivity-library/LearnUpon/README.md

-# Indexing Discourse Using the Generic REST API Connector
+# Indexing LearnUpon Using the Generic REST API Connector

 ## Use Case
 This example shows how to retrieve courses from the LearnUpon platform.
 It is also possible to retrieve modules but this is not covered in this version.